milanimcgraw/NutriChat-End-to-End-RAG-/README.md

 1. **Cosine Similarity**: Measures the similarity between the generated answers and the ground truth from our nutrition database.
 2. **LLM-as-a-Judge**: Utilizes a language model to provide a qualitative assessment of the generated answers, classifying them as RELEVANT, PARTLY_RELEVANT, or NON_RELEVANT.

+## ⚙️ Deployment

+This project is deployed on Hugging Face Spaces.
+Visit [will link space] to interact with the live demo

 ## ⚙️ License